Many of us have learned how to be deeply compassionate with others, but have never learned how to be in a compassionate relationship with ourselves.

-As a nurse, I spent years offering presence to people in their most vulnerable moments, extending warmth when pain felt unbearable.
-Compassion felt like my calling.
+As a nurse, I spent years being present with people in their most vulnerable moments, extending warmth when pain felt unbearable.
+Compassion felt like my calling and the reason I was drawn to nursing so that I could help alleviate unnecessary suffering.
 Yet there was one person I never thought to extend that same tenderness toward—myself.

 The Blind Spot We Share